 From a methodological aspect, it is important to adopt a consistent method (at all domains and streams) for the derivation of the posterior uncertainty.
-If, for any reason this will not be the case, then each individual method needs to be benchmarked to ensure consistency across scales and systems.
+If for any reason this will not be the case, then each individual method needs to be benchmarked to ensure consistency across scales and systems.

 Future work also needs to address the potential of additional data streams (such as co-emitted species or radiocarbon) in reducing the posterior uncertainty.
-This should be done for direct transport inversions but also for data assimilation systems such as CCFFDAS.
+This should be done for direct transport inversions (as demonstrated in the OSSEs in Section 3.4.1) but also for data assimilation systems such as CCFFDAS.
 Some preliminary work on the potential of adding radiocarbon in CCFFDAS has already been performed assuming radiocarbon to be a perfect tracer of fossil fuel emissions.
-In such a case, radiocarbon could provide additional valuable information compared with using CO2 observations alone.
+In such a case, radiocarbon could provide additional valuable information compared with using CO2 observations alone, especially for countries with large natural exchange fluxes (see Section 3.4.2).
 Additionally, it is desirable to extend the sectorialisation in FFDAS to resolve the 7 emission groups mentioned in Section 3.2.
 This could be done by implementing the model behind the emissions calculation for the 7 groups in the CCFFDAS, and thus more observations (such as traffic counts and other activity data) could be assimilated to further constrain posterior emission estimates and reduce the posterior uncertainty.

-When considering ensembles as a representation of prior uncertainty, whether for transport or representation error, research should be performed into the trade-off between increasing ensemble size or resolution, as both come at extra computational cost.
-Unlike resolution increase, ensemble size increase can be performed in parallel, potentially increasing energy costs but reducing wall time.
+When considering ensembles as a representation of prior uncertainty, whether for transport or representation error, research should be performed on the trade-off between increasing ensemble size or model resolution, as both come at extra computational cost.
+Unlike resolution increases, it is more straightforward to take advantage of parallelisation to increase ensemble size, potentially increasing energy costs but reducing wall clock time.

-In terms of the inversion/data assimilation methodology underlying the $CO_2$ monitoring system, research needs to be performed addressing the question of adequately representing posterior uncertainties by the chosen method.
-When evaluating fossil $CO_2$ emission reduction measures the monitoring system needs to be capable of yielding not only estimates of these emissions but also of their uncertainties to be able to make robust statements on the reduction measures.
+In terms of the inversion / data assimilation methodology underlying the CO_2 monitoring system, research needs to be performed addressing the question of adequately representing posterior uncertainties by the chosen method.
+When evaluating fossil CO_2 emission reduction measures the monitoring system needs to be capable of yielding not only estimates of these emissions but also of their uncertainties to be able to make robust statements on the effect of reduction measures.
 This is particularly important for ensemble approaches.
 A PDF of the uncertainty at all scales can be represented using ensemble trajectories.
-But for this the ensemble size is important because undersampling fails to correctly represent the PDF and eventually introduces a new uncertainty.
+But for this the ensemble size is important because undersampling fails to correctly represent the PDF and eventually introduces a new uncertainty, as demonstrated in Section 4.2 even in the optimistic case of an ensemble spanned by the leading Eigenvectors.